emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 * Client that wants to use some digital asset (NFT).
 * Smart Contract for NFTs.
-Should be implemented according to [Axion NFT standards](https://nomicon.io/Standards/NonFungibleToken/).
+Should be implemented according to [Fermi NFT standards](https://nomicon.io/Standards/NonFungibleToken/).
 * Server that verifies ownership of NFT and uses it in its internal logic.

 A general flow looks like this: